UAE: Residents who plan to move to US face uncertainty ahead of presidential election

 "Given Trump’s previous term, where he had a firm stance on immigration, it’s natural for anyone considering immigration to worry,” she added.
 “He might tighten restrictions or increase the investment amounts required for green cards.”

-The upcoming election is pivotal in American politics, four years after the contentious 2020 election.
-It will determine not just the President and Vice-President but also all 435 members of the House of Representatives and about one-third of the Senate.
+The upcoming election is pivotal in American politics, four years after the contentious 2020 polls.
+It will determine not just the president and vice-president but also all 435 members of the House of Representatives and about one-third of the Senate.

 Another resident, Mohamed A, was selected through the Electronic Diversity Visa Programme last year while he was in Sudan.
 This programme allows individuals from countries with low immigration rates to apply for permanent residency in the US.
 After completing his interview two months ago, Mohamed plans to travel in January to start his new life in the US alongside his brother.

 However, he is apprehensive about the potential changes that could arise from the election.
 “I worry that I might lose my chance to start the life I’ve always wanted in the ‘Land of Opportunity,’” he said.
-The uncertainty surrounding immigration policies adds to his concerns as he prepares for this significant transition.
+The uncertainty surrounding immigration policies adds to his concerns as he prepares for a life-changing transition.

-Renad Elamin, who has been living in the UAE for over a year, experiences a mix of emotions during the election season.
-As an Arab American, she noted, “There’s always a bit of apprehension because policies and rhetoric can sometimes affect how Arab Americans are perceived or treated.”
+Renad Elamin, who has been living in the UAE for more than a year, has mixed emotions as an Arab-American.
+“There’s always a bit of apprehension because policies and rhetoric can sometimes affect how Arab-Americans are perceived or treated."

 For Renad, the outcome of the election is personal.
 “I want to feel included and valued in my own country.
 I hope the outcome promotes unity, respect, and policies that consider the diverse communities that make up America, including ours.”